FNNDSC/med2image/README.rst

 Docker container
 ~~~~~~~~~~~~~~~~

-We also offer a docker container of ``med2image`` as a ChRIS-conformant platform plugin here https://github.com/FNNDSC/pl-med2img -- please consult that page for information on running the dockerized container.
+We also offer a docker container of ``med2image`` as a ChRIS-conformant platform plugin here https://github.com/FNNDSC/pl-med2img (see also the closely related https://github.com/FNNDSC/pl-dcm2img that performs conversions down a directory tree recursively) -- please that reference for information on running the dockerized container.
 The containerized version exposes a similar CLI and functionality as this module.

 How to Use
 ----------